snoke/tokenUserBoard/README.md

 note: this is test stage and not secure for live usage

+Todo:
-Todo: replace ajax chat with websockets
+* replace ajax chat with websockets
+* fix bugs
+* fix bugs
+* and fix bugs